And if you liked this post, be sure to check out these popular posts:

 While Disney suffered a bout of bad press, business didn't suffer much.
 In fact, at the time, the Associated Press claimed that there was "no reason to blame Disney World for the tragedy," as amoebas of this type are common throughout U.S. lakes and happen to thrive in hot weather.
 Seph Lawless

 29 Haunting Pictures Of River Country And Discovery Island, Disney’s Mysteriously Abandoned Theme Parks

-More than a decade ago, Disney World permanently closed the gates of two of its most popular theme parks: Disney's River Country and Discovery Island.
+More than a decade ago, Disney World permanently closed the gates of two of its previously most popular theme parks: Disney's River Country and Discovery Island.
 Instead of demolishing the parks, Disney has allowed them to rot in plain sight.

 This a bit of an odd choice for a park known for its immaculate appearance.

 Over the years, many have illegally entered the Disney's River Country in hopes of documenting the disrepair and perhaps understanding why the parks were closed in the first place.

 Using a drone camera, this year photographer Seph Lawless captured exclusive, never-before-seen images of the abandoned parks.

 Disney's River Country opened in 1976 as Disney's first water park.
-Together with Discovery Island just across the river, these two theme parks were considered some of Disney's greatest attractions throughout the 70s and 80s.
+Together with Discovery Island just across the river, these two theme parks were considered some of Disney's best attractions in the 1970s and 1980s.

 That was until the park was suddenly shut down in 2001, without warning.
 Disney opted not to reopen Disney's River Country.
 They gave no explanation as to its closure and they left the rides and attractions to decay.

 There have been rumors that the park closed due to pollution from firework displays.
 Even more sinister: the possibility a visiting child had been killed by a bacterial infection he contracted from the park.

 Whatever its reasons, there's no denying that the scene left behind at Disney's River Country is eerie.
 It was not easy for Lawless to gather these photos, as the parks are heavily surveilled.
 But take a look at what Lawless found on his difficult and covert mission through Disney's River Country, and perhaps puzzle for yourself why exactly the parks were so mysteriously closed.